vyskoczilova/kybernaut-ic-dic/readme.txt

   * `E-shop-WooCommerce -> Orders-> Order (show(edit)) -> Billing Information (edit)`
 * Enable toggle switch to show/hide input fields ("Buying as a company?")
 * Move Country field above the "Buying as a company?" toggle
-* Option to ignore when ARES or VIES check fails for technical reasons
+* Option to allow on order if if ARES or VIES check fails for technical reasons - an alert will be shown in the admin mail and order details

 === Compatibility ===
 * [Kybernaut Mailstep](https://kybernaut.cz/pluginy/kybernaut-mailstep/) by Karolína Vyskočilová